-More about Antigua
+Discover more about Antigua

-Antigua climate overview
+Antigua's climate - an overview

 Antigua is the main island, supporting 98% of the population.
 It is here that tourists are drawn to the idyllic beaches, finding a mixture of small resorts and unspoilt shoreline.

 Much of Antigua is surrounding by coral reefs, which attract a diverse and colourful array of marine life.
 The warm coastal waters are calm, clear, and blue making conditions ideal for snorkelling and scuba diving.